 We need someone to tell us it’s going to be alright and this will pass.
 Or that what you’re going through isn’t crazy but totally normal!
-When all you listen to all day is your critical thoughts playing on auto-repeat it’s hard to feel strong emotionally.
+When all you listen to all day is your critical thoughts playing on auto-repeat it’s hard to feel strong, emotionally speaking.

 Being a mom is hard work!

 But hearing that it’s OK from another mom in the trenches is sometimes all you need.
 Once I started having children and working from home… life got lonely.

 Over the years I looked up and realized I didn’t have many friendships at all.
 Life was going on around me and I just felt alone.

 If that’s you, reach out and talk to a friend.
 Even if it’s been a long time.
 Or, if you don’t have many or any friends, find some mom groups where you can get the kids out and meet some new moms.
 Don’t be afraid to step out there!